Xi emphasizes comprehensive, high-quality promotion of Belt and Road cooperation - ExBulletin

 Xi emphasizes comprehensive, high-quality promotion of Belt and Road cooperation

+Chinese President Xi Jinping, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, addresses a symposium on the development of the Belt and Road Initiative (BRI), in capital Beijing Chinese, December 2. , 2024.
+(Xinhua/Xie Huanchi)

-BEIJING, June 12 (Xinhua) — President Xi Jinping on Monday stressed the need to comprehensively advance high-quality cooperation under the Belt and Road Initiative (BRI).
+BEIJING, Dec.
+2 (Xinhua) — Chinese President Xi Jinping on Monday highlighted the comprehensive promotion of high-quality cooperation under the Belt and Road Initiative (BRI).

-Xi, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, made the remarks while speaking at a symposium on the development of the BRI.
+Xi, also general secretary of the Communist Party of China (CPC) Central Committee and chairman of the Central Military Commission, made the remarks at the fourth Belt and Road Construction Work Symposium.

 It is imperative to strengthen strategic trust, uphold strategic direction and act with courage and sense of responsibility to create a better future for Belt and Road cooperation, Xi said.